simon-brooke/post-scarcity/docs/Vector-space.md

 ### Tag

-The tag will be a 32 bit unsigned integer in the same way and for the same reasons that it is in [[cons space]]: i.e., because it will be alternately readable as a four character ASCII string, which will aid memory debugging.
+The tag will be a 32 bit unsigned integer in the same way and for the same reasons that it is in [cons space](Cons-space.html): i.e., because it will be alternately readable as a four character ASCII string, which will aid memory debugging.

 ### Vecp-pointer

 The vecp pointer is a back pointer to the VECP object in cons space which points to this vector space object.
-It is, therefore, obviously, the size of a [[cons pointer]], which is to say 64 bits.
+It is, therefore, obviously, the size of a [cons pointer](consspaceobject_8h.html#structcons__pointer), which is to say 64 bits.

 ### Size